kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

 - **EC2 (Amazon's Elastic Compute Cloud) instance** is a virtual server for running applications on the Amazon Web Services (AWS) infrastructure.
 It provides secure, resizable compute capacity in the cloud.

+- **Amazon EC2 Auto Scaling** enables you to automatically add or remove Amazon EC2 instances in response to changing application demand.
+By automatically scaling your instances in and out as needed, you are able to maintain a greater sense of application availability.
+Two approaches are available:
+  - Dynamic scaling responds to changing demand.
+  - Predictive scaling automatically schedules instances based on predicted demand.

 - **Amazon EC2 instance types**:
   - General purpose instances: balances compute, memory, and networking resources
   - Compute optimized instances: compute-intensive tasks.
 Offers high-performance processors
   - Memory optimized instances: memory-intensive task.
 Ideal for high-performance databases.
   - Accelerated computing instances: GPUs?
   - Storage optimized instances: suitable for data warehousing applications

+- **Elastic Load Balancing** Elastic Load Balancing is the AWS service that automatically distributes incoming application traffic across multiple resources, such as Amazon EC2 instances.
+This means that as you add or remove Amazon EC2 instances in response to the amount of incoming traffic, these requests route to the load balancer first.
+Then, the requests spread across multiple resources that will handle them.
+Although Elastic Load Balancing and Amazon EC2 Auto Scaling are separate services, they work together to help ensure that applications running in Amazon EC2 can provide high performance and availability.

 - **Amazon EC2 pricing**
   - On-Demand